Inevitable-debug/ransomware-attack-simulation/logs/README.md

 ## Step 2: Establish Persistence and Malicious Tooling in Endpoint
 <img width="1372" height="666" alt="51440f523f5779503963559f5e04bb77" src="https://github.com/user-attachments/assets/4180e2c3-f820-4a32-b177-bb17fe920e88" />
 Approximately ~50 DLLs were created in a temp file on the host machine.
 Presumably this is to participate in Resource Development (TA0042, Mitre ATT&CK Framework) to establish a set of tools that are necessary for the ransomware attack.
-These resources can also facilitate Execution (TA0002), Persistence, (TA0003), and might also be preparing for Lateral Movement (TA0008) through the network.
+For example, python3.dll and sqlite3.dll were installed into the temp folder, suggesting potential remote code execution or data exfiltration.
+On the Mitre ATT&CK Framework, these resources can facilitate Execution (TA0002) and Persistence (TA0003).
+It is possible that the attacker is preparing an environment for Lateral Movement (TA0008) through the endpoint or to infiltrate other devices in the network.

+## Step 3: